dotnet/coreclr/README.md

 There are two basic techniques for using your new runtime.

- 1. **Use dotnet.exe and Nuget to compose an application** See [Using Your Build](Documentation/workflow/UsingYourBuild.md) for instructions on creating a program that uses your new runtime by using the Nuget packages you just created and the'dotnet' command line interface.
+ 1. **Use dotnet.exe and Nuget to compose an application**.
+See [Using Your Build](Documentation/workflow/UsingYourBuild.md) for instructions on creating a program that uses your new runtime by using the NuGet packages you just created and the'dotnet' command line interface.
 This is the expected way non-runtime developers are likely to consume your new runtime.

- 2. **Use corerun.exe to run an application using unpackaged Dlls** This repo also defined a simple host called corerun.exe that does NOT take any dependency on NuGet.
+ 2. **Use corerun.exe to run an application using unpackaged Dlls**.
+This repository also defines a simple host called corerun.exe that does NOT take any dependency on NuGet.
 Basically it has to be told where to get all the necessary DLLs you actually use, and you have to gather them together 'by hand'.
 This is the technique that all the tests in the repo use, and is useful for quick local 'edit-compile-debug' loop (e.g. preliminary unit testsing).
- See [Executing .NET Core Apps with CoreRun.exe](Documentation/workflow/UsingCoreRun.md) for details on using things
+ See [Executing .NET Core Apps with CoreRun.exe](Documentation/workflow/UsingCoreRun.md) for details on using this technique.

 ## Running Tests

 After you have your modification basically working, and want to determine if you have broken anything it is time to runt tests.
-See [Running .NET Core Tests](Documentation/workflow/RunningTests.md)
+See [Running .NET Core Tests](Documentation/workflow/RunningTests.md) for more.

 ## Contributing to Repository